Bobby-Anggunawan/Cool-Flutter-Widget/README.md

 Structure
 - **multi_split_view** : Provides horizontal or vertical multiple split view for Flutter.
+- **accordion** : An expandable Flutter widget list where each item can be expanded or collapsed simply by clicking on the header.

 Navigation
 - **hidden_drawer_menu** : Hidden Drawer Menu is a library for adding a beautiful drawer mode menu feature with perspective animation.